bglawson1001/4143-PLC-Lawson/Assignments/P03/README.md

 ### Brayden Lawson
 ### Description:

 This program will create four packages inside of one module.
-It will also have a sperate module called Color_Test that will show the various images the program creates.
+It will also have a separate module called Color_Test that will show the various images the program creates.
 It will have an image with text and a gray image.
 This is accomplished with the various functions in these packages.